LukasPietzschmann/awesome-beamer/README.md

 ## Options
 This theme provides some settings you can tweak:
 - Language: Possible values are `english` or `german`.
 This changes the value passed to babel and csquotes.
 If none of both is selected, `german` is used.
 - Extra slides: For each section and subsection an extra slide containing the title can be inserted.
-This is controlled by passing `secslide` and `subsecslide`.
+This is controlled by passing `secslide` or/and `subsecslide`.
 The absence of `secslide` indicates that you don't want an extra slide for every section.
-This is analog for `subsecslide`.
+Analog for `subsecslide`.

 ## Compilation
 Using this theme requires you to run your compiler multiple times on your main LaTeX file.
 This is required for those litte dots in the footer to work.